 - And also, discuss your future communications with your chatbot vendor: How often will you have calls?
 Demos?
 What communication channels will you use?
 Etc.

-If you want to create your requirements, here's a little advice: don't overthink this part.
-When creating the chatbot development requirements, focus on bot use cases, and bot user stories.
+If you want to create your requirements, don't overthink this part.
+When creating the chatbot development requirements, focus on bot use cases and user stories.

 a.
 Use Cases

 You can start creating a chatbot development plan by defining the use cases.
 Think about what you want the chatbot to assist with.
 Describe all the necessary functionality of your chatbot.
 It’s like writing what a bot will be able to do.

 A bot will be able to answer the user about the availability of the product.

 Next, think about bot user stories.
 Describe how you see your chatbot from the user side by completing the sentence: “As a user, I can..".

 As a user, I can ask him a question about working hours.

 Tip: try breaking down the bot user stories into smaller chunks.
 Think about what will bring value to the user, what are their goals and needs.
 Try putting yourself in the user's shoes to understand what they want to get from a chatbot and what they want to achieve.

 “Poor chatbot experiences are usually the result of businesses that focus on solving their own problems instead of the user's.
 This perspective can result in chatbots that are one-way information bombs and fail to offer the chance for real, helpful dialogue.”

 Here’s a template to help you plan and set the requirements: Good Brief Example